 Young leaders across the globe tackle the climate crisis

 Young people around the globe perceive climate change as the biggest global challenge facing our world today.
-Through our 2021 programme, Active Citizens: Social action for climate change, the British Council supported young leaders in six European countries to address this challenge.
+Through our 2021 programme and methodology, Active Citizens: Social action for climate change, the British Council supported young leaders in six European countries to address this challenge.

 Making ideas become reality across the island of Ireland

 In Ireland and Northern Ireland, Active Citizens: Social action for climate change, a collaboration between British Council and Co-operation Ireland, aimed to give a select group of passionate young people (age 18-30), an opportunity to turn their innovative ideas for sustainability into reality.

 Following an intensive leadership training programme back in March 2021, the young people proposed a number of ambitious and creative Social Action Projects aimed at addressing issues of climate change and the environment with communities across the island.
-All proposals were assessed by an independent panel and the following projects were selected:
+All proposals were assessed by an independent panel and the projects below were selected:

 - Climate Cabaret - An online cabaret with eight climate themed acts of burlesque, circus, drag and music, all interspersed with key messages from climate activitsts and scientists.
 First event took place on Sunday 26 September

 - Climate Action on Film - A documentary to capture the various initiatives and instances of climate action in the run up to COP26, with a focus on creative projects by young people, such as CoisCéim Dance Theatre’s ‘Building Spaces of Possibility’, an innovative performance initiative for Science Week Ireland 2021.
 The documentary film will be released in early 2022

 - Climate Change and Lobbying Workshops - A series of training workshops, initially in universities/colleges, to equip participants with a high level of lobbying skills and reliable climate information and to support them to take direct action and lobby governments for tighter laws on carbon emissions, carbon taxes and climate targets